 4Kids employ a consumer affairs approach to complaints and concerns.
-Any consumer/client, Network Provider, DFPS employee, or community stakeholder can submit a complaint or concern directly to 4Kids via the Help Center on the website at 4Kids4Families.org/providers.
-The 4Kids Director of Community Relations will receive submitted complaints and concerns and will ensure that the matter is addressed in a timely manner.
-The Community Relations department will work to help solve problems, let parties understand their rights, answer questions, and help with resources.
+Any consumer/client, Network Provider, DFPS employee, or community stakeholder can submit a complaint or concern directly to 4Kids by emailing complaints@4kids4families.org.
+The 4Kids Manager of Consumer Affairs will receive submitted complaints and concerns and will ensure that the matter is addressed in a timely manner.
+The Manager of Consumer Affairs will work to help solve problems, let parties understand their rights, answer questions, and help with resources.

-Complaints related to service provision or instances in which a child believes their rights have been violated will be directed to the Director of Quality & Compliance by emailing compliants@4Kids4Families.org.
+Complaints related to service provision or instances in which a child believes their rights have been violated will be directed to the Manager of Consumer Affairs by emailing compliants@4Kids4Families.org.
 4Kids will collaborate with the child and Network Provider, listening, seeking to understand, and resolving the concern as appropriate.
 The Network Provider must ensure continuity of services to the child or family affected while seeking to resolve client complaints.